zapidan/newsletter-hub/FILTERING_FIXES_SUMMARY.md

 - **Symptoms**: Count showed 1 even when there were 0 or multiple unread newsletters
 - **Root Cause**: Insufficient query invalidation and caching preventing real-time updates

+### 5. Like Button Causing Page Reload
+- **Problem**: Clicking like button would trigger page reload and show "no newsletters found" error
+- **Symptoms**: UI would break after like action, showing empty state temporarily
+- **Root Cause**: Aggressive query cancellation in toggleLike mutation was clearing the newsletter list

 ## Root Cause Analysis

 ### Before: Working Implementation